Your browser version is no longer supported, so you may experience issues while using this site.

 There’s plenty to think about when you are getting ready for a trip overseas.

-Between packing, planning the itinerary and organising an airport drop off, organising travel insurance can often fall to the wayside, particularly when you are just popping over the ditch.
+Between packing, planning the itinerary and organising an airport drop off, organising travel insurance can often fall by the wayside, particularly when you are just popping over the ditch.

 The good news is that if you didn’t think about getting travel insurance before a trip to Australia or the Pacific Islands, your contents insurance might have some cover you didn’t know about.